8 Different Types of Hawks in Georgia

 It also frequents agricultural areas, river valleys, and other areas with abundant food sources.

-Its population has been steadily declining due to the destruction of its habitat.
+The Ferruginous Hawk is a protected species in Georgia.
+Its population has been steadily declining due to habitat destruction.

 If you see one of these majestic creatures in your area, report it to your local wildlife agency so that it can continue to be monitored.